runekaagaard/django-hypergen/README.rst

 **Reactive Liveviews**:
 Effortlessly bridge frontend and backend.
 Connect browser events like `onclick` straight to backend actions.
 With these actions, Django views can instantly refresh the frontend with new HTML, send notifications, and more, all while natively working with Python data types.

+**Websockets**:
+Realtime capabilities are first class citizens in Hypergen via Django Channels.
+Automatically create consumers and react to realtime events.

+**Websockets**:
+Hypergen brings realtime to the forefront with Django Channels.
+Set up is a breeze—quickly establish consumers and instantly react to live events.
+It's realtime made simple and friendly, just the way we like it.

 **Production Ready**:
 We've deployed Hypergen in projects spanning tens of thousands of lines, serving over 100,000 unique users more than 10 million requests.